Attendance Policy for Clinical & Lab Courses

 Attendance in BSN/ABSN Programs at the University of Washington Seattle Campus

-If a student must miss time due to illness or personal emergency, he or she must call the clinical instructor prior to the start of the clinical shift.
-The clinical instructor in consultation with the course coordinator will determine if make-up time is needed.
-Decisions as to the need for make-up clinical experiences are based on a student’s progress in meeting course objectives.
-If a student does not meet course objectives, the course will need to be repeated.
+If a student must miss time due to illness or personal emergency, they must call, text, or email the clinical instructor 30 minutes prior to the start of the clinical shift.
+The mode of notification will be specified by the instructor.
+The clinical instructor, in consultation with the course coordinator, may determine make-up time.
+Decisions as to the need for make-up clinical experiences are based on a student’s progress in meeting course objectives, sufficient clinical hours, and the availability of continued clinical site access.
+If a student does not have sufficient time to meet course objectives, the course will need to be repeated.

 Final Exam Weeks

 This attendance policy includes absences during final exam weeks.
-You should plan on being available until the end of the quarter.
+Students should plan to be available for program activities until the end of finals week.
 Final exam week is noted on the University of Washington academic calendar.
 Any personal plans (e.g., flight arrangements) should be scheduled during the regular quarterly breaks in order to avoid unexcused absences.